EdwinKuttappi/fastpage1/_posts/2022-12-18-Reflection.md

 Comments: Nice flowchart, completed all work with good explanations

 ## Reflection
 This lesson was pretty simple and I think it was the most well organized one out of them all.
 I liked that we got to do a flowchart.
 I learned a lot about JavaScript and Python.
-The only thing I had a little trouble with were the Binary Truth Tables
+The only thing I had a little trouble with were the Binary Truth Tables.

 # Unit 3 Sections 8 and 10
 This Group: Varalu, Advay, Rohin, and Ryan